 G for Greatness

 So just how exceptional is the G5?
-Market sentiment is always a sign, and Gago informs me that all 2,200 750ml bottles, each retailing at $4,998, have already been booked out worldwide.
+Market sentiment is always a sign, and Gago informs me that all 2,200 750ml bottles have already been booked out worldwide.
 Straight from the horse’s mouth is also the admission that the G5 is his favourite out of the trio: “It has another great vintage compared to the G4, and that lends another lovely colour and component.
 The G5 also showcases vintages from the last decade of the new millennium, too.”

 For Grange loyalists who know the wine so well, they will certainly enjoy the depth of G5 and the process of discovery as the wine breathes and is being drunk.
 “The effect is cumulative upon the second sip, then the third sip,” explains Gago.
 “The more accessible vintages pull the harsher vintages back a little.
 And that’s the point of the blend.”